Multi-wavelength study of the galactic PeVatron candidate LHAASO J2108+5157: Observations and data analysis

-Global selection cuts on Gammaness\footnote{\texttt{lstchain} currently does not allow to apply energy dependent Gammaness cut optimized on a source detection significance to create data files in a format needed for \texttt{Gammapy} spectral analysis (DL3), and thus global cut was used in this case.} and the squared angular distance between the reconstructed event direction and the source ($\theta^2$) assuming point-like nature of the source were optimized on 36 high-quality runs of Crab Nebula observations taken in 2021, applying the same selection criteria as in the LHAASO J2108+5157 source analysis.
-Crab Nebula is the brightest persistent gamma-ray source in the sky, which makes it an ideal target for LST-1 calibration and validation of new data reconstruction methods \citep[e.g.][]{CTALSTproject:2021mfp, 2021arXiv210804550E, 2021arXiv211114478J}.
-The Crab Nebula detection significance was evaluated on a grid of Gammaness $\in (0.5, 0.98)$ with a step of $0.02$ and $\theta^2$ $\in (0.01, 0.1) \, \mathrm{deg^2}$ with a step of $0.002 \, \mathrm{deg^2}$, resulting in the best global selection cuts of Gammaness $> 0.84$ and $\theta^2 < 0.04 \, \mathrm{deg^2}$ used in the spectral analysis.
-In order to reach the best possible performance for a potential source detection, we also optimized Gammaness cut on Crab detection significance in individual energy bins (5 bins per decade) keeping the $\theta^2$ cut fixed.
+Global selection cuts on Gammaness\footnote{\texttt{lstchain} currently does not allow to apply energy dependent Gammaness cut optimized on a source detection significance to create data files in a format needed for \texttt{Gammapy} spectral analysis (DL3), and thus global cut was used in this case.} and the squared angular distance between the reconstructed event direction and the source ($\theta^2$) ---assuming a point-like nature for the source--- were optimized on 36 high-quality runs of Crab Nebula observations taken in 2021, applying the same selection criteria as in the LHAASO J2108+5157 source analysis.
+Crab Nebula is the brightest persistent gamma-ray source in the sky, which makes it an ideal target for LST-1 calibration and validation of new data-reconstruction methods \citep[e.g.,][]{CTALSTproject:2021mfp, 2022icrc.confE.716A, Jurysek:2021iig}.
+The Crab Nebula detection significance was evaluated on a grid of Gammaness $\in (0.5, 0.98)$ with a step of $0.02$ and $\theta^2$ $\in (0.01, 0.1) \, \mathrm{deg^2}$ with a step of $0.002 \, \mathrm{deg^2}$, resulting in the best global selection cuts of Gammaness > 0.84 and $\theta^2 < 0.04 \, \mathrm{deg^2}$ used in the spectral analysis.
+In order to reach the best possible performance for a potential source detection, we also optimized the Gammaness cut on Crab detection significance in individual energy bins (five bins per decade) keeping the $\theta^2$ cut fixed.

-$\theta^2$ plot for three OFF regions reflected with respect to the center of the FOV after selection cuts optimized on Crab detection significance is shown in Figure~\ref{fig_lhaaso_theta2_onoff}.
-There is no significant source detection in either of the four energy bins, but at the highest energies (3 - 100 TeV), we see a hint of a source with $3.67 \sigma$ detection significance \citep{1983ApJ...272..317L} and signal to noise ratio $S/N = 46\,\%$ under the point-like source assumption.
-This signal is not enough to claim a detection of the source in TeV energy range.
+Figure 1 shows a $\theta^2$ plot for three OFF regions reflected with respect to the center of the FOV after selection cuts optimized on Crab detection significance.
+There is no significant source detection in either of the four energy bins, but at the highest energies (3 - 100 TeV), we see a hint of a source with a detection significance of $3.67 \sigma$ \citep{1983ApJ...272..317L} and a signal-to-noise ratio (S/N) of $46\,\%$ under the point-like source assumption.
+This signal is insufficient to claim a detection of the source in the TeV energy range.
 However, if the excess above $3 \, \mathrm{TeV}$ proves to be significant in future observations, then no excess seen at lower energies may suggest a hard spectral index of the potential VHE source.